acp29/Peaker/README.md

 not plan to add much more in the way of functionality.

-Dr Andrew Penn
+Dr Andrew Penn,
-A.C.Penn@sussex.ac.uk
+A.C.Penn@sussex.ac.uk.
-Sussex Neuroscience
+Sussex Neuroscience,
-School of Life Sciences
+School of Life Sciences,
-University of Sussex
+University of Sussex,
-Brighton BN1 9QG
+Brighton, BN1 9QG.
-United Kingdom
+United Kingdom.